OscarPQuezada/OscarPQuezada/README.md

 <div align="left">
 <br/>

-- 🌱 My name is Oscar, I am Chilean, welcome to my GitHub home page
+🌱 Hi, my name is Oscar!
+I'm Chilean, and welcome to my GitHub homepage.
-- ⚡ I know Python
+⚡ I’m proficient in Python.
-- 😄 And a little bit of CSS, JavaScript, AWS, AWS Lambda, PostgreSQL etc.
+😄 I also have some experience with CSS, JavaScript, AWS, AWS Lambda, PostgreSQL, and more.
-- 💖 Love the movies, tv series and animals 🐶
+💖 I’m passionate about movies, TV series, and dogs 🐶
-- 🔥 One is never too old to learn.
 </div>
 <br/>